 Straight off, Continetti acknowledges the GOP Conservatism Inc problem

-The base of the party can be divided into groups… There are...businessmen and Wall Street Masters of the Universe, who put a priority on low taxes, especially on income and capital, fewer regulations, and free trade.… Ending corporate welfare and breaking up the big banks may sound swell, it may be the right thing to do, but you won’t see a Republican politician advocating these policies because that politician depends on campaign funds from banks and corporations.He then shreds the GOP Establishment’s Amnesty fantasy:
+The base of the party can be divided into groups… There are...businessmen and Wall Street Masters of the Universe, who put a priority on low taxes, especially on income and capital, fewer regulations, and free trade.He then shreds the GOP Establishment’s Amnesty fantasy:

 What conservatives can’t do is be at odds with the American experience of greater inclusion and social tolerance.
 Railing at women in the military (as opposed to making sure standards are upheld so only the most capable of both genders are in strenuous, front-line positions) or making opposition to gay marriage a plank of a national party is not going to get the GOP anywhere...flailing at long-term social trends and popular referenda in state after state isn’t recommended.• Never offer to lead White America

 The question for the GOP, and for conservatism more generally, is if it can defy the stereotype of an intolerant, unsympathetic party of whites.
 Conservatives shouldn’t be part of efforts to cement those stereotypes… the whole crotchety routine (Forget Hispanics!
 Kick gays out!) has to go.How much wiser is the Continetti insight:

 Human beings are not faceless monads choosing identities at will from a universal menu of options.
 Human beings are born into families, faiths, and nations.Larry Auster’s astute assessment of Queen Jennifer is here.